Jammy2211/PyAutoLens/docs/general/configs.rst

         non-linear using the maximum log likelihood model.
 A visualization_interval of -1 turns off on-the-fly visualization. backup_every_update -> int
-        For every backup_every_update the results of the `NonLinearSearch` in the samples foler and backed up into the samples_backup folder.
-A backup_every_update of -1 turns off backups during the `NonLinearSearch` (it is still performed when the `NonLinearSearch` terminates). model_results_every_update -> int
+        For every backup_every_update the results of the non-linear search in the samples foler and backed up into the samples_backup folder.
+A backup_every_update of -1 turns off backups during the non-linear search (it is still performed when the non-linear search terminates). model_results_every_update -> int
         For every model_results_every_update the model.results file is updated with the maximum log likelihood model and parameter estimates with errors at 1 an 3 sigma confidence.
 A model_results_every_update of -1 turns off